assay-it/doc/docs/workflows/01-everything-continuous.md

       - synchronize
 ```

-We are going to skip build steps which are required to compile and unit tests software assets because they are language, runtime dependent.
+Usually pipelines contains a lot of various build, compile, lint and unit tests.
+We are going to omit them because they are language/runtime dependent.
 Please see [our example on GitHub](https://github.com/assay-it/example.assay.it) about Golang.
 Let's jump directly continuous deployment and quality assessment.

 Before anythings happens with deployment, we need to configure **access to AWS**.
 We are using [official aws action](https://github.com/aws-actions/configure-aws-credentials).